Application status: Closed

 Ineligible projects include:

-The federal government will cost share eligible projects up to the following:
+The federal government will cost share for eligible projects up to the following:

 - 75% for projects with Indigenous partners